isomerpages/mlaw-corp/news/press-releases/_posts/2019-12-27-Commencement-of-Amendments-to-the-Penal-Code-and-Other-Legislation-on-1-January-2020.md

 <b>MINISTRY OF HOME AFFAIRS AND MINISTRY OF LAW</b><br>
 <b>27 DECEMBER 2019</b>

-[1] The enhanced penalties apply unless the offender proves that the victim’s age/disability/domestic worker status (as the case may be) did not adversely affect the victim’s ability to protect himself/herself from the harm caused by the offence.
+<p><a id="Reference 1">[1]</a> The enhanced penalties apply unless the offender proves that the victim’s age/disability/domestic worker status (as the case may be) did not adversely affect the victim’s ability to protect himself/herself from the harm caused by the offence.</p>

-[2] The court will determine whether the offender was in an intimate relationship with the victim having regard to all the circumstances, including whether they shared the care and support of a child, were financially dependent on each other, or shared tasks and duties in their daily lives.
+<p><a id="Reference 2">[2]</a> The court will determine whether the offender was in an intimate relationship with the victim having regard to all the circumstances, including whether they shared the care and support of a child, were financially dependent on each other, or shared tasks and duties in their daily lives.</p>

-[3] Persons who are members of the same household and who have frequent contact with each other.
+<p><a id="Reference 3">[3]</a> Persons who are members of the same household and who have frequent contact with each other.</p>

-[4] The enhanced penalties apply unless the offender proves that the relationship did not adversely affect the victim’s ability to protect himself/herself from the harm caused by the offence.
+<p><a id="Reference 4">[4]</a> The enhanced penalties apply unless the offender proves that the relationship did not adversely affect the victim’s ability to protect himself/herself from the harm caused by the offence.</p>

 <p class="right-side-updated">Last updated on 27 Dec 2019</p>